-A renowned international diplomat, Carl Bildt has led the Swedish government that negotiated and signed Sweden’s accession to the European Union and modernized its welfare system.
-He later served as Swedish Foreign Minister and was one of the initiators of the EU’s Easter Partnership and of EU engagement in the Middle East.
-Most recently, Bildt chaired the Global Commission on Internet Governance that produced original researches and recommendations on topics such as the dark web, cybersecurity and internet freedom.
+A renowned international diplomat, Carl led the Swedish government that negotiated and signed Sweden’s accession to the EU and modernised its welfare system.
+He later served as Swedish Minister of Foreign Affairs and was one of the initiators of the EU’s Easter Partnership and of EU engagement in the Middle East.
+Most recently, he chaired the Global Commission on Internet Governance that produced original research and recommendations on topics such as cyber security, internet freedom and the dark web.

 Mr. Brok has been a Member of the European Parliament since 1980, best known for his role as chairman of the European Parliament Committee on Foreign Affairs from 1999 to 2007.
 Brok has held many leadership positions in German and European politics.
 As a member of the Convention on the Constitution for Europe and in the Committee on Constitutional Affairs, Brok is widely credited with contributing crucially to the Constitution of the European Union.
 He is currently the President of the Union of European Federalists (UEF).

 Aaron runs the Malta Freeport, which was established in 1988 as the first transhipment hub in the Mediterranean.
 The company has experienced remarkable growth and currently ranks twelfth among the top European ports.
 Aaron served as president of the Labour Youth Forum and was elected deputy mayor of Ta’ Xbiex in 2005.
 During the international financial crisis, he was appointed to a team of economic experts set up by the Young European Socialists and was elected as Education Secretary in the Maltese Labour Party’s Central Administration.
 Aaron also chaired the progressive think tank IDEAT, the party’s political foundation.
 In 2014, he founded the Anton Buttigieg Foundation, which seeks to promote social awareness in Malta, focusing on education as the primary tool for economic and social development.